-- The lease does not transfer ownership of the Jack up and equipment to the lease by the end of the lease term. - b) The lease does not contain an option to purchase the Jack up and equipment. - c) The lease term does not represent a substantial portion of the economic life of the Jack up and equipment. - d) At the inception of the lease the present value of the minimum lease payments amounts does not represent a substantial portion of fair value of the leased Jack up and equipment. - e) The leased Jack up and equipment can be used by another interested party without major modifications.

-• Contingencies - By their nature, contingencies are settled when one or more future events occur or fail to occur.
+- The lease does not transfer ownership of the Jack up and equipment to the lease by the end of the lease term - b) The lease term does not represent a substantial portion of the economic life of the Jack up and equipment. - c) At the inception of the lease the present value of the minimum lease payments amounts does not represent a substantial portion of fair value of the leased Jack up and equipment. - The leased Jack up and equipment can be used by another interested party without major modifications. - Contingencies By their nature, contingencies are settled when one or more future events occur or fail to occur.
 The assessment of contingencies inherently involves the use of judgment and significant estimates related to the future outcome of those events.